ejaasaari/lorann/README.md

 LoRANN is a header-only library so no installation is required: just include the header `lorann/lorann.h`.
 A C++ compiler with C++17 support (e.g. gcc/g++ >= 7) is required.

+> [!TIP]
-It is recommended to target the correct instruction set (e.g., by using `-march=native`) as LoRANN makes heavy use of SIMD intrinsics.
+> It is recommended to target the correct instruction set (e.g., by using `-march=native`) as LoRANN makes heavy use of SIMD intrinsics.
 The quantized version of LoRANN can use AVX-512 VNNI instructions, available in Intel Cascade Lake (and later) and AMD Zen 4, for improved performance.

 Usage is similar to the Python version: